 This section affects how visitors will see your content when they visit your home page and blog pages.

-The syndication settings in this section can have an influence web traffic.
-For example, choosing to display the full content vs a summary of your post, affects how your content displays in RSS readers and blog post digests, and could impact someone’s decision to explore your content further, and whether or not they will visit your site to read the rest of the content from summaries, or read the content in full without the need to click through to your site.
+The syndication settings in this section can influence web traffic.
+For example, your choice to display the full content vs a summary of your post, affects how your content appears in RSS readers and blog post digests, and could affect someone’s decision to explore your site further, and whether or not they will visit your website to get the rest of the content from excerpts, or read the content in full without the need to click through to your site.

-As far as your traffic system is concerned, however, the most important setting here is whether the Search Engine Visibility checkbox is ticked or not.
+As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility check box is enabled or not.

-Generally, you want to encourage search engines to visit your site.
-Leaving this box unchecked allows your site to notify your list of update services when a new post gets published (see Writing Settings above).
-Unless you have a specific reason to discourage search indexing spiders from visiting your site, leave this box unchecked …
+Normally, you would want search engines to visit your site.
+Leaving this box unchecked enables your site to automatically ping your list of update services when new posts are published (see Writing Settings above).
+Unless there is a specific reason to discourage search indexing spiders from visiting your site, leave this box unchecked …

-Permalinks allow your site to display posts with SEO-friendly URLs …
+Permalinks allow you to create search engine-friendly URLs …

 (Configuring SEO-friendly URLs)